 Estimated reading time: 3 minutes

-Covid-19 has upended our world, disrupted routines in homes and workplaces, and led to a whirlwind of emotions for many people.
+Covid-19 has suspended our world, disrupted routines in homes and workplaces, and led to a whirlwind of emotions for many people.

-Fear of contracting the disease coupled with recommendations by health organizations and state-enforced protocols like curfews, lockdowns and quarantine, and their effects on daily schedules and workplaces have produced a wide range of psychological effects.
+Fear of contracting the disease, coupled with curfews, lockdowns and quarantine, and their effects on daily schedules and workplaces, have produced various psychological effects.
 These include stress, depression, feelings of confusion, isolation and frustration.

-People have reacted differently to the new stressful situations; some coping better than others.
-This has meant a greater need for empathy on the part of leaders, to help those they lead cope better.
+People have reacted differently to new stressful situations; some cope better than others.
+This has meant a greater need for empathy on the part of leaders to help those they lead cope better.

-There are some practical steps you can take to learn to lead with empathy.
+You can take some practical steps to learn to lead with empathy.
 These include learning to listen, making yourself vulnerable, and genuinely caring for others.

 It is critical that you keep lines of communication open and listen to your team.
 Ask your employees how they are doing in group conversations and even one-on-one, and listen intently to the answers.

 Genuine listening has been referred to as a rare gift – the gift of time.
-You therefore need to be present and not multi-task when your team members are speaking to you.
-You should abstain from interrupting and ask appropriate follow-up questions which demonstrate that you not only hear but do listen to what they have to say.
-Learn to pick out what they say, and the undertones of what is left unsaid.
+You, therefore, need to be present and not multi-task when your team members are speaking to you.
+You should abstain from interrupting and ask appropriate follow-up questions which demonstrate that you not only hear but do listen.
+Learn to pick out what they say and the undertones of what is left unsaid.

 Make yourself vulnerable

 One of the best things you can do for your employees – particularly during times of crisis – is to put yourself in their shoes.
-A March 2020 video message by Marriott International President and CEO Arne Sorenson in which he was giving an update to associates on coronavirus crisis and referred to treatment he had been taking went viral.
+A March 2020 video message by Marriott International President and CEO Arne Sorenson gave an update to associates on the coronavirus crisis and referred to the treatment he had been taking that went viral.
 He was not shy about making himself vulnerable.
-He went on to acknowledge the negative impact of Covid-19 on the company’s earnings, and his decision to not take a salary for the rest of the year – and his executive team taking a 50% cut in pay.
+He went on to acknowledge the negative impact of Covid-19 on the company’s earnings, his decision to not take a salary for the rest of the year – and his executive team taking a 50% cut in pay.
 Granted, you may not be in a position to take such drastic measures in your organization, but even seemingly smaller but genuine gestures like acknowledging some things you may have suffered or struggled with will make you more relatable to your team.